 People with CHS can develop the following issues:

 Your body needs fluids to circulate messages, support organ health, and more.
-Vomiting removes those fluids, and the hot showers you take compound the damage.
-People with cannabinoid hyperemesis syndrome can spend up to six hours every day in a hot shower to stop the vomiting.
+Vomiting removes those fluids, dehydrating you, and the hot showers you take compound the damage.
+People with cannabinoid hyperemesis syndrome may spend up to six hours every day in a hot shower to stop the vomiting.
+[5]

-Acute dehydration can cause organ failure and death.
+Acute dehydration and electrolyte imbalance can cause organ failure and death.
 You can also sustain life-threatening injuries if you hit your head during a seizure.

 How Is Cannabinoid Hyperemesis Syndrome Treated?

-Cannabis use causes cannabinoid hyperemesis syndrome.
-Drug cessation is an important part of your treatment plan, and your doctor will suggest that you stop using marijuana now.
+Chronic and compulsive marijuana use causes cannabinoid hyperemesis syndrome.
+Stopping cannabis use is an important part of your treatment plan, and your doctor will suggest that you stop using marijuana immediately.

 If your vomiting is so severe that you’re dehydrated and harming your throat, your doctor might suggest the following: